remy/mit-license/README.md

 I host the domain with namecheap.com and yearly renewal is $9.69 per year.
 If you want to contribute a year, send me a message and I'll add the years on.

-Of course I'll do my best to continue running the domain and hosting, but this is your chance to contribute to the community project.
+Of course, I'll do my best to continue running the domain and hosting, but this is your chance to contribute to the community project.

 Domain contributions: